Wallet architecture

 is tied to your GoodCrypto account, it is encrypted and stored by our infrastructure.
 The second factor

-is the recovery phrase you created.
+is the wallet password you've created.
 The third factor

-is derived from your recovery phrase and stored on your device so that you don't have to enter it each time you open the app.
+is derived from your wallet password and stored on your device so that you don't have to enter the password each time you open the app.

 This ensures that no third party under any condition has access to your private key, making it a fully non-custodial wallet.